 - 4c.
 MAKEUP POLICIES.
 Exams must be taken on the exam date. - 1.
 Makeup Exams: If serious illness or other last minute extenuating emergency circumstances cause you to miss an exam, you must contact your TA within 24 hours of the exam with a valid documentation for approval to take a makeup exam.
 You may be denied a makeup exam if you do not have completed at least 75% of all the course work thus far and do not have completed all prior exams.
 Contact your TA immediately if you have court order, or during first week of the term if you have religious observance that conflicts with any scheduled exams. - 2.
-Other make ups: All assignments are open since day 1.
-There are no makeup on any assignments nor extra credit opportunities.
+Other make ups: There are no makeup on any assignments nor extra credit opportunities.